schneik80/IMA-PowerData/README.md

 Create an assembly referencing the active document.
 The Assembly document is copied from a cloud project/folder allowing for created assemblies to be used for different disciplines and to have already saved information to automate workflows.

 The relate data tools are significantly improved over the stand-alone add-in.

+**Document References**

+Displays the active documents relationships.
+Four types of relationships are supported:

+- Parents - Other documents that references the active document.
+These would be incoming relationships.
+- Children - Documents the active Document references.
+These would be outgoing relationships
+- Drawings - Drawings of the active Document.
+- Related Data - Documents created with the IMA Power Tools related data command.
+These are separated from other standard Fusion relationships.

 ---